Skoczów: History

 In the late 1469 or early 1470 Skoczów was destroyed by fire, which burnt all chartered privileges and other documents.
 26 January 1470 the Duke of Cieszyn renewed and extended all civic privileges.
 A school and hospital with a chapel are recorded in a document from 1482.
 During Reformation under Wenceslaus III Adam rule it was dominated by Lutherans, who took over the parish church, and later also hospital's chapel.
 At that time Jan Sarkander was born here.
-In the years 1573-1577 during the rule of Wenceslaus III Adam, Duke of Cieszyn the town together with Strumień and their surrounding villages were sold to Gottard von Logau, and formed a state country.
+In the years 1573-1577 during the rule of Wenceslaus III Adam the town together with Strumień and their surrounding villages were sold to Gottard von Logau, and formed a state country.
 (Note: Apart from Skoczów and Strumień 11 villages belonged to the state country: Brenna, Górki Małe, Kiczyce, Kowale, Lipowiec, Łazy, Wieszczęta, Wiślica, Zabłocie, Zarzecze and Zbytków, and furthermore Mnich was established at that time) It was retrieved by Adam Wenceslaus in 1594.
 In 1610 Adam Wenceslaus switched his faith to Catholicism, and brought a new priest from Żywiec, Wojciech Gagatkowski.
 However Lutherans dominated the town for decades, the majority of Catholics was reported in 1687.